FBI arrests a Milwaukee judge accused of helping a man evade immigration authorities

 Before being elected to public office, Dugan practiced at Legal Action of Wisconsin and the Legal Aid Society.
 She graduated from the University of Wisconsin-Madison in 1981 with a bachelor of arts degree and earned her Juris Doctorate in 1987 from the school.

 Richer reported from Washington.
-Associated Press reporter Eric Tucker in Washington contributed.
+Associated Press reporters Eric Tucker in Washington and Corey Williams in Detroit contributed.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.